Business supply chain strategies are evolving, can poor countries benefit?

 Poor country participation in value chains

-Since the early 1990s, many least developed countries (LDCs) have tried to emulate the export-led industrialisation model followed to good effect by several Asian economies.
+Since the early 1990s, many least developed countries (LDCs) have tried to emulate the export-led industrialization model followed to good effect by several Asian economies.
 To achieve this, they have sought to attract foreign direct investment (FDI) – mostly efficiency- and resource-seeking – and to link their domestic sector to foreign markets through participation in global value chains (GVCs).
 A sizeable share of LDC exports are now routed through such chains, which represent up to 40 percent of international trade.

 While the strategy has seen pockets of success, outcomes have generally been disappointing from a developmental perspective.
 Increased participation has mostly failed to boost productive capacity growth or stimulate a process of structural transformation.
-The economy-wide spillover effects of integration have been relatively small, with the technological and organisational benefits correlated with exports often limited to a narrow set of firms and activities.
+The economy-wide spillover effects of integration have been relatively small, with the technological and organizational benefits correlated with exports often limited to a narrow set of firms and activities.
 Decent jobs have not been created at sufficient scale and countries have struggled to capture value and upgrade.

 In addition, trade and FDI growth have declined since the 2008 financial crisis, which has left LDCs competing for a shrinking pool of capital and reduced opportunities to integrate.

-At present, LDC firms tend to perform low value-added and labour-intensive tasks in supply chains in primary industries (extractive and agro-based), low-tech industries (textiles and apparel), processing industries (food and beverage) and entry-level services.
+At present, LDC firms tend to perform low value-added and labor-intensive tasks in supply chains in primary industries (extractive and agro-based), low-tech industries (textiles and apparel), processing industries (food and beverage) and entry-level services.
 Here we mainly consider the agrifood and apparel value chains, which are buyer-driven, fragmented and geographically distributed.

 Resilience and agility in supply chain management

 As widely commented, the Covid-19 pandemic has exposed the fragility of supply chains.
 Rebuilding with resilience has become a mantra of business and policy circles.
-These vulnerabilities may have crystallised awareness among lead firms that “the distributed global business model, optimised for minimum cost, is finished.”
+These vulnerabilities may have crystallised awareness among lead firms that “the distributed global business model, optimized for minimum cost, is finished.”

 The need for agility in the supply chain is not new.
 But the Covid-induced disruptions – and the uncertainty that lies beyond – has served to make the realisation starker.
 The sourcing criteria of multinationals have expanded to respond to changes in consumer preferences.
 Beyond costs and quality, they comprise flexibility and short lead times.
 The EY Future Consumer Index has identified new consumer segments that will emerge from the pandemic.
 Firms that adapt to these behavioural shifts will have digitalised and invested in differentiation.
 Adjustments in supply chain logistics and sourcing networks will accompany this change.